ministryofjustice/hmpps-delius-core-terraform/README.md

 To run a single configuration locally, with terragrunt installed:

-1. Run one of the <env_type>.properties.sh files, to select which environment you are working with.
+1. Run one of the <env_type>/<env_type>.properties.sh files, to select which environment you are working with.
 2. Navigate to the directory corresponding to the component you want to update
 3. terragrunt init
 4. terragrunt plan